 “Fuck,” Justine cried and she staggered a little.
 “Fuck yes!”

-He swung again and again and she began to make little noises that he had heard girls make when they were really enjoying being fucked.
+He swung again and again and she began to make little noises like the ones he had heard girls make when they were enjoying being fucked in the porn movies he watched on videoshd.xxx.
 He realized that he had become almost comically hard, the plesmograph tight around his real cock and his virtual one reaching out toward a porn star’s native country.

 Part of his brain clung to the reality of his being in the chair wrapped in electronics, but the girl in front of him seemed very real.
 Somewhere, she was very real and he knew by the sounds she made that she was really enjoying whatever the computer was doing to her.